It is estimated that around 3 million people in the UK have osteoporosis.

 In the UK, one in two women and one in five men over the age of 50 will fracture a bone, mainly due to poor bone health.
 But osteoporosis is often a silent condition, giving no pain or other symptoms to alert you to the fact until the worst happens and a bone breaks.
 As such, many people living with osteoporosis are unaware that they have fragile bones until this happens, sometimes with devastating consequences.

-The iO has teamed up with the National Osteoporosis Society to encourage members to spread the word amongst patients and the public about prevention, detection and treatment of this condition.
+In 2016, the Institute of Osteopathy teamed up with the National Osteoporosis Society to spread the word amongst patients and the public about prevention, detection and treatment of this condition.
 Osteopaths are in a prime position to screen patients for this silent condition, offering management advice and support as part of our holistic approach.

 What causes Osteoporosis?

 Those that smoke or drink in excess of the recommended daily alcohol intake are at greater risk, but gender, genetics, age, race and low body weight are all contributing factors.
 Find out more about risk factors here.

 In the healthy skeleton, bone resorption and formation occurs in a balanced and organised fashion, but in the case of osteoporosis, this balance is lost.
 This might be because of:

 - Insufficient mass and strength development in the first instance

 - Inadequate formation of new bone during remodelling

 - Primary type 1 – resulting in women after the menopause due to reduced oestrogen production

 - Primary type 2 – naturally occurring after the age of 75 in both women and men on a ratio of 2:1